stem-piano/stem-piano-g-main/documentation/users_manual.md

 The damper board Teensy processor is programmed separately from the hammer board Teensy processor.

-The damper board has its own 2.8 inch TFT display.
+The damper board has its own optional 2.8 inch TFT display.

-The configuration switches, LEDs, and test points are different on the damper IPS, compared to the hammer IPS.

 ## Caring for Stem Piano